 Tara: I’ll bet.
 Well, lastly, where can people connect with you?

 Tara: Ahhhh…. social media…… I’m still not sure if it’s the best or worst thing to ever happen to humanity.
 So I’m not great at it.
-But I’d say Twitter is the best bet.
-I will look at that most days and reply to any mentions.
+But I’d say Instagram is the best bet.
+I will look at that most days and reply when I can.
 I’m just at @taragadomski.
 Wait, is that “at” redundant if you put the @ symbol?

 Tara: I have no idea.